pittcsc/pittcswiki/src/guides/career/resume.md

 If you don't have relevant work experience, the next best option to have is to put projects that you've worked on and completed in a Projects section as they can help show companies your technical expertise and background.

 Anything you've programmed can be considered a project.
-This includes school projects, hackathon projects, freelance work, open source contributions, and any other personal programming project (pretty much anything on github).
+This includes school projects, hackathon projects, freelance work, open source contributions, and any other personal programming project (pretty much anything on GitHub).

 When putting Projects on your resume, follow these guidelines:

-- Have a 1-2 bullets containing the Project's title, description, and github link of the project.
+- Have a 1-2 bullets containing the Project's title, description, and GitHub link of the project.
 - Spend two-three bullets about your role within the project, what technologies you used, what you learned, etc.
 - Not necessary, but have projects that align with the position you are applying for
 - Limit the use of technical jargon.
 You want your recruiter to be able to have a clear understanding of what you did!